HasanatJahan/Movie-Review-Classification-Naive-Bayes/README.md

 Num of documents : 25000
 Accuracy: 89.092 %
 ```
-For option 4, the terminal will walk the user through which file they want for each parameter of the Naive Bayes classifier and then run accordingly.
+For option 6, the terminal will walk the user through which file they want for each parameter of the Naive Bayes classifier and then run accordingly.
+The files input for feature vectors must first be pre-processed by `pre-process.py`

 #### To view output file
 To see the relevant output txt file, navigate to mentioned file in the results either from terminal or through GUI and open to see results.